cjclux06/Carla-Self-Driving-Car---NEAT/README.md

 **Synchronous CARLA mode** — the simulator only advances when `world.tick()` is called, giving deterministic, reproducible evaluations without timing drift.

-**Shared route per generation** — all genomes in a generation are evaluated on the same randomly chosen origin → destination route, making fitness scores directly comparable within a generation.
+**Shared route per generation** — all genomes in a generation are evaluated on the same randomly chosen origin so that fitness scores are dependent on driving not randomly chosen route.

-**Traffic refresh** — before each generation, destroyed or culled traffic vehicles are automatically replaced so the traffic density stays consistent throughout a long training run.
+**Traffic refresh** — before each generation, destroyed or culled traffic vehicles are automatically replaced so the traffic density stays consistent throughout a long training run so no uneveness is allowed in training.

 **Brake deadzone** — sigmoid activations cluster near 0.5 with random initial weights.
-A 0.6 deadzone prevents the brake from constantly fighting the throttle during the early generations when CARLA gives brake priority over throttle.
+A 0.6 deadzone prevents the brake from constantly fighting the throttle due to carla prioritizing the brake when it is being applied.
+This allows early generations to learn to drive without getting softlocked into not moving.

-**Stuck detection** — if a genome goes 10 seconds without moving more than 0.05 m per tick, evaluation ends early with a −20 penalty, saving time during the generations where many networks haven't yet learned to accelerate.
+**Stuck detection** — if a genome goes 10 seconds without moving more than 0.05 m per tick, evaluation ends early with a −20 penalty, so time can be saved during training on genomes that haven't actually learned to drive yet.

 ---